CuriousityJV/MyMasterBranch/README.md

 # Welcome
-Welcome to my master branch!
+Welcome to my public repository~
-This will serve as my playground for learning different stuff :)
+This will serve as my playground for different things I can learn.